LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-RegularExpressions.md

 ## Regular Expressions

-One way to compare strings to see if they match is to use a  Regular Expression object, this object is a part of the JavaScript language, and also of almost every other programming language.
+One way to compare strings to see if they match is to use a  *Regular Expression* object, this object is a part of the JavaScript language, and something similar exists in almost every other programming language.

 `RegExp` – Regular expression object.
-Used for pattern matching in strings
+Used for pattern matching in strings.
+A JavaScript RegExp object can be created two ways:

 - Defined with forward slashes: `let pattern1 = /matchThis/;`